19hours/sg-statutes/Acts/State Courts Act.md

 ### Examination of witnesses abroad in District Court cases

-36\.—(1) The High Court shall, on application made in the manner prescribed by Rules of Court, have the same power to issue a request or order to examine witnesses abroad for the purpose of civil proceedings in a District Court as it has for the purpose of an action or matter in the High Court.
+36\.—(1) The High Court shall, on application made in the manner prescribed by Rules of Court, have the same power to issue a request or an order to examine witnesses abroad for the purpose of civil proceedings in a District Court as it has for the purpose of an action or matter in the High Court.

 (2) Where such an application is made, the High Court may, if it thinks fit, order the proceedings to be transferred to the High Court.

-[37
+General power to transfer from High Court to District Court

 37\.
-[Repealed by Act 26/2005 wef 01/01/2006]
+[Repealed by Act 26 of 2005]

+General power to transfer from District Court to High Court

 38\.
-[Repealed by Act 26/2005 wef 01/01/2006]
+[Repealed by Act 26 of 2005]

 ### Costs of certain actions commenced in High Court which could have been commenced in a subordinate court

-39\.—(1) Where an action founded on contract or tort or any written law to recover a sum of money is commenced in the High Court which could have been commenced in a subordinate court, then, subject to subsections (3) and (4), the plaintiff —
+39\.—(1) Where an actionfounded on contract or tort or any written law to recover a sum of money is commenced in the High Court which could have been commenced in a subordinate court, then, subject to subsections (3) and (4), the plaintiff —

 (a) if he recovers a sum not exceeding the District Court limit, shall not be entitled to any more costs of the action than those to which he would have been entitled if the action had been brought in a District Court; and